rstudio-education/glossRy/README.md

 **pseudo-random number generator**: A function that can generate a series of *pseudo-random numbers* after being initialized with a *seed*.

+**pull request**: The request to merge a new feature or correction created on a user's fork of a git repository into the developer's main branch of the git repository.
+The developer will be notified of the change, review it, make or suggest changes, and potentially merge it.
+See also **fork**.

 **R Markdown**: FIXME